 Despite those pesky murmurs of newsletter subscription fatigue, email engagement is stronger than ever.
 Over 4.2 billion people worldwide use email — with that number expected to reach 4.5 billion by 2025.
 And consumers prefer to hear from retailers via email — even more than via smartphone apps, social platforms, or text messages.

-Media and brand publishers are reaping the benefits of this engagement with email monetization strategies.
+Media and brand publishers are reaping the benefits of this engagement by monetizing their email lists.
 According to a 2022 report from Digiday, a whopping 92% of email marketers plan to monetize their emails, and roughly half will do so with email ads.
 Morning Brew, for example, drove 95 percent of its revenue from newsletter monetization alone.
 (For more, download our eBook: The Publisher’s Guide to Email Newsletter Monetization).

-In this blog post we’ll outline just what an email monetization strategy is, why it’s important, and how you can build your own strategy to start driving revenue from your newsletters.
+In this blog post we’ll outline what an email monetization strategy is, why it’s important, and how you can build your own strategy to start driving revenue from your own email lists and subscribers.

-An email monetization strategy is a plan that helps a business generate revenue by leveraging the email channel.
-With the right email monetization strategy, businesses can use email to drive revenue by placing and selling ad slots in their email newsletters.
+A monetization strategy is a plan that helps a business generate revenue by leveraging the email channel.
+With the right monetization strategy, businesses can use email and their email lists to drive revenue by placing and selling ad slots in their email newsletters.
 These email ads can include:

 Custom display ads